NBA Rumors: Atlanta Hawks Reportedly Interested In Trading For Thunder Center Steven Adams

-Much like some of his other teammates, Oklahoma City Thunder center Steven Adams has been featured in multiple trade rumors since the lead-up to the 2019-20 season.
+Much like some of his other teammates, Oklahoma City Thunder center Steven Adams has been featured in multiple trade rumors since the lead-up to the NBA 2019-20 season.
 A number of rival teams have been linked to the New Zealand big man over the past few months, and as a new report suggests, the Atlanta Hawks appear to be targeting him ahead of the February trade deadline.

 Quoting a story from subscriber-only publication The Athletic, Bleacher Report wrote that Adams is “someone who has been discussed” by the Hawks, per sources familiar with the situation in Atlanta.
 With six wins and 24 losses, the Hawks are tied with the Golden State Warriors for the worst record in the entire NBA, and the team’s purported interest in Adams appears to mesh with previous rumors regarding their plans to improve their standing in the league.
 As noted, a previous report from The Athletic touched on star point guard Trae Young’s “emotional” state after a recent loss, which supposedly led to a promise from the Hawks front office that he will be “[getting] some help” soon.